 We will be awarding year-long awards in all of our recurring events—best extemper, best duo, best parly debater, etc. A plaque to the best; a handsome certificate to the almost-best.
 A participant’s best four tournaments will count toward this award.
-(Results at Morgan State and Wilkes do count!)
+(Results at Randolph-Macon and Wilkes do count!)

 There are two very special awards that are given for excellence in certain events.
 The John B. Mingus Year-Long Pan-Interpretation Award is given to the competitor who has performed best across the oral interpretation events.
 The Barbara F. Sims Award for Year-Long Excellence in Lincoln-Douglas Debate is given to honor excellence in Lincoln-Douglas Debate.

-AND CFA awards the Welch-Strine Trophy to the school that has accumulated the best year-long record.
-Again, we’re counting a school’s best four tournaments, including Morgan and Wilkes.
+And CFA awards the Welch-Strine Trophy to the school that has accumulated the best year-long record.
+Again, we’re counting a school’s best four tournaments, including Randolph-Macon and Wilkes.
 Previous winners are:

 2007 – Shepherd University